Skip to content

 The package employs a two-step build process:

-Production Build (npm run build):
+Production Build (pnpm run build):

 • Uses tsup only